denny-dang/spring-22-labs/lab-6/Readme.md

 rq
 redis
 ```
-The `requirements.txt` file for generator include flask, rq and redis as we need all of these in our `generator.py` file.
+The `requirements.txt` file for generator include flask, rq and redis as we need all of these in our `generator.py` file and for our Redis server.

 ##### Dockerfile
 ```
+FROM python:3.7-alpine
+COPY . /app
+WORKDIR /app
+RUN pip install -r requirements.txt
+EXPOSE 5000
+CMD python generator.py
 ```
+For `rq` and `redis`, we can use pre-build docker images to run them using docker-compose.

+### Docker Compose File
+Pending